 Market entry has many aspects: laws, regulations, licenses, standards, procedures, finance, office, recruitment, tariffs, duty, tax, vat, homologation.
 Consultants and service companies help in practicalities.

-Business in China becomes a park walk with a knowledgeable local partner, an industry expert with Guanxi, sales ability and geographic reach.
-Such a partner helps to innovate, gets sales done and becomes a short-cut into China business.
+Business in China becomes a park walk if you have got a knowledgeable local partner which is an industry expert with Guanxi and has sales ability and geographic reach.
+Such a partner can help to innovate, gets sales done and becomes a short-cut into China business.
 SME can establish an R&D unit to China for localization, innovations and market adaptation projects.
 Dream on, dream on!